SAP-archive/teched2020-INT167/exercises/ex0/README.md

 ## Summary

-Now that you have your own two-digit participant ID, and the user name/password to access Edge Services - Policy Service.
+Now that you have your own two-digit participant Id, and the user name/password to access Edge Services - Policy Service.
 Continue to - [Exercise 1 - Configure SAP Edge Services](../ex1/README.md)